With apologies to non-coffee drinkers

 “Then God stirred the hearts of the priests and Levites and the leaders of the tribes of Judah and Benjamin to go to Jerusalem to rebuild the Temple of the LORD.” -Ezra 1:5 (NLT)

 And the rest is history.
 Once the leaders were stirred up, the people followed and the restoration movement was well on its way.
 A beautiful season of spiritual revitalization began as a result of God stirring up hearts.
-He took His divine stir stick and stirred the hearts of people for good.
+He took His divine stir stick and stirred the hearts of people to do something good.

 Would you agree that we need a good stirring today?
 If so, take a moment now and ask God to stir your sauce.
 He’ll know what you mean.